Shay Willock: Walsall

-Willock made his debut for Walsall on 30 November 2021 as a substitute against Cambridge United in the EFL Trophy.
-He made his league debut as a late substitute in a 3–0 win over Colchester United on 11 December 2021.
+Willock made his debut for Walsall on 30 November 2021, coming on as a 73rd-minute substitute for Jack Earing against Cambridge United in the EFL Trophy, a match Walsall lost 2–0.
+He made his league debut as a late substitute for George Miller in a 3–0 win over Colchester United on 11 December 2021.
+Shay was loaned out to Hellenic League Premier Division side Worcester Raiders on an initial one-month work experience loan, however after impressing, the loan was extended for the season.